 How does Sierra Health Foundation determine its programs and funding priorities?

-When planning a new grant program, we strive to build on our strengths and experience from 37 years of grantmaking.
+When planning a new grant program, we strive to build on our strengths and experience from our many years of grantmaking.
 We look to our lessons learned from previous programs, and find out what communities in the region need.